Banner Image Source Original image held by the Harvard-Yenching Library

 • Avoid long footnotes.
 HJAS will not publish footnotes that exceed the main text on the page.

-• Do not number headings and subheadings.
+• Do not number headings and subheadings or insert collapsible headings into the manuscript.
 Do not begin the manuscript with a heading (such as “Introduction”).
 Keep headings brief (under 65 text characters and spaces combined).

 • Do use block quotes, tables, and figures where they support your argument, but limit the overall number of each.
 See the discussion of Substantive Requirements in HJAS Requirements for Publication of Figures and Tables